nickstuer/FriendAlerts/README.md

 ## 🎮 Usage

 ### Slash Commands
-Use these commands to configure the addon:
+Use these commands to configure the addon
 ```
 /fa
 /friendalerts